incratec/tomtom-client-csharp/README.md

 ```c#
 TomTomClient gc = new TomTomClient("YOUR API KEY");
 ```
-You can obtain your API key at TomTom’s Map Toolkit API website.
+You can obtain your API key at TomTomï¿½s Map Toolkit API website.

 3. geocode the address
 ```c#